-So, how much should you be expecting from a California wrongful termination lawsuit?
+So, how much should you expect from a California wrongful termination lawsuit?

-For wrongful termination in California, settlements depend on a lot of factors, including:
+Wrongful termination settlements depend on a lot of factors, including:

 Your income loss